The Bellflower Bunnies season 3: Episodes

+Violette goes for the main role in a stage production, but then her costume gets stolen.
+Eventually, as she searches for it, she ends up in the cave of an evil sorceress and her thugs.

 DVD releases

 Beez Entertainment and Seven Sept released the first DVD of this season on 4 November 2008, as La Famille Passiflore: Les Nouvelles Aventures.
 Like the second season discs, the original French versions are paired with their English dubs.
 Another volume was released on January 6, 2009., the two DVDs include five episodes each.
 No new volumes of this season have been released since then.